-An applied-for gTLD string that falls into any the above categories is considered to represent a geographical name.
+An applied-for gTLD string that falls into any of 1 through 4 listed above is considered to represent a geographical name.
 In the event of any doubt, it is in the applicant's interest to consult with relevant governments and public authorities and enlist their support or non-objection prior to submission of the application, in order to preclude possible objections and pre-address any ambiguities concerning the string and applicable requirements.